sokoloowski/adm/report/src/60-tensorflow.md

-# Yet another approach to model selection and training
+# Yet Another Approach to Model Selection and Training